 Pre-Market Trading Risks

-During the pre-market session, as well as in the after-market period, investors can experience trading delays or failures when problems occur between their brokerage and the ECN that actually executes the trade.
+During the pre-market session, as well as in the after-market period, investors can experience trading delays or failures when problems occur between their brokerage and the electronic communications network, or ECN that actually executes the trade.
 Computer problems can prevent trade orders from reaching the ECN -- including orders to alter or cancel previously executed transactions, as well.

 Video of the Day